But now thus says the Lord,

 he who created you, O Jacob, he who formed you, O Israel: “Fear not, for I have redeemed you: I have called you by name, you are mine.”Isaiah 43:1

 The Hospitality Ministry at Saint Patrick Catholic Church is hosting Name Tag Sunday the weekend of September 8 – 9, 2018.

 Name Tag Sunday

 This just one in a series of Name Tag Sunday weekends that the ministry will host each year.
-Light refreshments will be served after the Saturday Vigil Mass and the Sunday evening Mass in the Gathering Space and of course coffee and donut at Social Hour in the Church Hall after both Sunday Masses to provide parishioners an opportunity to socialize and get to know each other.
+Coffee and donuts will be served at Social Hour in the Church Hall after both Sunday Masses to provide parishioners an opportunity to socialize and get to know each other.